edenaion/edenaion/README.md

 ### About

 I'm Ed, a creative tech generalist from Brooklyn.
-I build GPU-accelerated tools for VFX artists and filmmakers - desktop apps, plugins, and inference pipelines that put AI within reach of working creatives.
+I build GPU-accelerated tools for musicians, VFX artists and filmmakers - desktop apps, plugins, and inference pipelines that put AI within reach of working creatives.
 Many projects on the near-term horizon, follow to stay with the journey.

 ---